Identifying Crack Pipes and Other Paraphernalia

 • Wraps or baggies used to contain drugs

-Read here to learn more about other drug paraphernalia
+Read here to learn more about paraphernalia used for other types of drugs.

 Homemade crack pipes